LangProc/langproc-cw/README.md

     * In previous years, students were additionally required to submit a C-to-Python translator, as a "ramping up" task.
 This extra deliverable has been removed, as the labs provide plenty of "ramping up" practice.

-    * We have provided a really basic compiler that simply ignores its input and produces a fixed, valid MIPS assembly program.
+    * We have provided a really basic compiler that simply ignores its input and produces a fixed, valid RISC-V assembly program.
 This should help you to get started a bit more rapidly.

 * New for 2019/2020: